pcorey/pcorey.github.io/_posts/2014-08-26-look-ma-no-wordpress.markdown

 categories:
 ---

 Check me out; I'm a blogger now.
 This was built with Jekyll and is running on Github Pages.
 I'm using LESS for my CSS preprocessor and Grunt to keep my build process sane.
+Tomato color scheme based on [Paletton](http://paletton.com/#uid=1070u0kn5w0dlMviJDfsvuaurnr) suggestions.

 I'm also trying out Prism as my code highlighter: